ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 Each country will provide a list of one or more CSCAs.

-The CSCA and the trusted DSC list format will follow the format of the ICAO master list (ldif) with the public key pairs packaged into a X.509v3 certificate as a base64 encoder DER.
+The CSCA and the trusted DSC list format will follow the format of the ICAO master list (ldif) with the public key pairs packaged into an X.509v3 certificate as a base64 encoder DER.

 Each certificate: